gu-fan/riv.vim/README.rst

     You can change it with '`g:riv_section_levels`_'

     The `:RivTitle0`_ will use ``#``

+    :NOTE: Keep in mind sub titles should be one level deeper than current one.

   + Folding:

     Pressing ``<Enter>`` or double clicking on the section title